Experimental graybox quantum system identification and control

-Our aim is to obtain a machine learning (ML) model that describes the behaviour of the device given a set of controls $\mathbf{V}$, and use it for controlling the device.
+Our aim is to obtain a machine learning (ML) model that describes the behavior of the device given a set of controls $\mathbf{V}$ and use it for controlling the device.
 The input to the ML model is the $M$-dimensional control vector $\mathbf{V}$, while the output is the set of measured outcomes of the state after evolution.
 Generally, it is required to have informationally-complete measurements to fully characterize a quantum system.
 Here, we restrict the initial states as well as measurement basis to the set of computational basis states $\{\ket{0}, \ket{1}, \cdots \ket{N}\}$ in order to be compatible with our experimental setup.
-For each of these $N$ initial states we have $N$ possible outcomes with an associated probability $P_{j\rightarrow k}$ corresponding to the $j^{th}$ input and $k^{th}$ output, giving a total of $N^2$ outputs.
+For each of these $N$ initial states, we have $N$ possible outcomes with an associated probability $P_{j\rightarrow k}$ corresponding to the $j^{th}$ input and $k^{th}$ output, giving a total of $N^2$ outputs.
 The approach, however, is independent of this choice, and any set of states can be used.
-In the Supplemental Material, we provide the results of our method applied to a simulated synthetic dataset with a more general measurement scheme.
+In Supplementary Materials D, we discuss a more general measurement scheme.
 It is important to emphasize that the model input is the set of controls $\mathbf{V}$ applied to the system, and not the initial state $\ket{\psi_0}$.